d0703887/UCSD-CSE276A/README.md

 # UCSD CSE 276A Introduction to Robotics
-This is the Programming Assignment (PA) repos for CSE276A.
-The PAs are designed as a sequence of milestones that lead to final goal which was designing a "roomba" like robot system.
-The robot should be able to cover certain percentage of an unknown area using real-time path planning.
+This repository contains the Programming Assignments (PAs) for CSE 276A at UCSD.
+The assignments follow a series of milestones culmulating in the design of a "Roomba" like robotic system.
+The goal is to develop a robot capable of covering a significant percentage of an unknown area using real-time planning.